-Name of Student: [Your name] Disser tation Chair: [Your dissertation advisor's name] Date: N MM/DD/YYYY ework (check the box if complete, and indicate final grade in the box provided, N" if incomplete) type I in meomplete) 26:834:608: Quantitative Methods II [Grade] Elective Methods [Course number, name, instructor] [Grade] Elective: [Course number, name, instructor] [Grade] Elective: [Course number, name, instructor] [Grade] Elective: [Course number, name, instructor] [Grade] Elective: [Course number, name, instructor] [Grade] Elective: [Course number, name, instructor] [Grade] Elective: [Course number, name, instructor] [Grade] [#] Number of course credits completed via transfer credits [#] Number of courses remaining "incomplete" grade from previous semesters.
+Name of Student: [Your name]

+Dissertation Chair: [Your dissertation advisor's name]

+Coursework (check the box if complete, and indicate final grade in the box provided, type "IN" if incomplete)

+- 26:834:608: Quantitative Methods II [Grade] - Elective Methods [Course number, name, instructor] [Grade] - Elective: [Course number, name, instructor] [Grade] - [#] Number of course credits completed via transfer credits - [#] Number of courses remaining "incomplete" grade from previous semesters.
 Please specify the course, instructor, and the date you plan to complete in the space below.

-Other Second-Year Program Requirements Successful completion of Comprehensive Exam I Comprehensive Exam II: Provide the date you plan to submit the paper for Comp II.
-[MM/DD/YYYY] Total number of times you attended SPAA PhD meetings and colloquiums in the last academic year.
-Please attach your current CV Please identif ent's Comments [to be completed by student] briefly provide any additional comments about your progress that is not covered above; fy any special circumstances, awards, accolades, accomplishments, conference or workshop ntations, or other considerations or concerns.
-Please also briefly provide your professional for the coming year.
-Advis sor's Comments on Student's Progress [to be completed by dissertation chair] Please compl briefly provide comments on student's progress in the program, including coursework etion, plan for Comp II and dissertation proposal, conference participation, manuscript opment, etc. • ertation advisor, please return the completed form with student's current CV to Program Director.)
+Other Second-Year Program Requirements

+- Comprehensive Exam II: Provide the date you plan to submit the paper for Comp II.
+[MM/DD/YYYY] - Total number of times you attended SPAA PhD meetings and colloquiums in the last academic year. - Please attach your current CV

+Student's Comments [to be completed by student]

+Please briefly provide any additional comments about your progress that is not covered above; identify any special circumstances, awards, accolades, accomplishments, conference or workshop presentations, or other considerations or concerns.
+Please also briefly provide your professional goals for the coming year.

+Advisor's Comments on Student's Progress [to be completed by dissertation chair]

+Please briefly provide comments on student's progress in the program, including coursework completion, plan for Comp II and dissertation proposal, conference participation, manuscript development, etc.

+(Dissertation advisor, please return the completed form with student's current CV to PhD Program Director.)